This entry is also available in: Russian Chinese (Traditional)

 The chassis of the Gnome-Rhone 750XA was enhanced, the ground clearance was increased up to 180 mm.
 Instead of 3,50-19 tires, the 4,00-19 tires were installed.
 All three wheels, including the sidecar wheel, became interchangeable.

 All military engineers were absolutely amazed by the new generation of Belgium motorcycles with a sidecar wheel drive.
 On February 3, 1937, this technology received a patent number 828810.
 In the same year, the company produced 15 copies of Gnome-Rhone 750XA RM for testing, but this model didn’t go into serial production.

-The production of a new army motorcycle Gnome-Rhone AX2 with 800 cc flathead engine with a capacity of 18,5 hp began in 1938.
+The production of a new army motorcycle Gnome-Rhone AX2 with an 800 cc flathead engine with a capacity of 18,5 hp began in 1938.
 The “old” overhead 750 cc engine was last used in 1942, when the Vichy government ordered a series of 50 copies for the security escort of the highest officials of the State.
-These motorcycles, known as Gnome-Rhone X40, were used until 1952 by the escort of Henri Pétain, Charles De Gaulle and Vincent Auriol.
+These motorcycles, known as Gnome-Rhone X40, were used until 1952 by the escort of Henri Pétain, Charles De Gaulle, and Vincent Auriol.

 |Manufacturer||Société des Moteurs Gnome et Rhône, Paris, France|